 With the program underway, Barnes & Noble College wanted to learn more about how the students felt about their experience with First Day® Complete and the value of the program.
 Students from 10 colleges and universities shared their experiences in a survey conducted at the end of the Fall 2020 term.
 Here are three high-level takeaways from the results.

 1.)
 A complete access program can impact enrollment and retention.

 In a competitive environment, institutions are looking for additional ways to reinforce their commitment to the student experience – and affordability.
 Complete access programs can serve as a differentiator, appealing both to students and their parents.

 For prospective students considering their options, First Day® Complete already is starting to make an impression: (26%) of freshmen surveyed said that the program was a factor in deciding to attend their current school.
 And, once they had experience with the program, most freshmen had a positive experience.
 Nearly three-quarters (72%) would want to participate in the program in the future – and 70% would recommend it to their friends.

 Complete access also factored into retention: among upperclassmen, 46% said that the program increased the likelihood that they would continue their education at their current institution.

 2.)
 Convenience and access received the highest marks from students.

 3.)
-College store communications can help drive a seamless FDC student experience
+College store communications can help drive a seamless First Day® Complete student experience

 In the 2020 National Student Pulse Report and other studies, students consistently have reported that email is their preferred method of communication from the college store.
 It’s important to use email effectively to reach them with important information throughout the term – especially when it’s time to get their course materials.

-Explore more information about the benefits of a complete access approach – and perspectives from our campus partners – in The Future of Course Material Management: A Guide to Innovation in Affordability, Access, and Convenience.
+Explore more information about the benefits of a equitable access delivery model – and perspectives from our campus partners – in The Future of Course Material Management: A Guide to Innovation in Affordability, Access, and Convenience.